 They keep on biting their own skin and as if something’s constantly bothering them.

-Due to itching, scratching, and biting the skin gets inflamed and hence the skin appears reddish.
-This is due to excessive mechanical trauma caused by constant scratching the skin surface.
+Due to itching, scratching, and biting, the skin gets inflamed, and hence the skin appears reddish.
+This is due to excessive mechanical trauma caused by constant scratching of the skin surface.
 Sometimes due to biting own skin too, redness is seen.
 Again, this could be because of trauma or because of infectious agents.

 Fur loss is evident as you start observing a lot of fur lying on the ground or on your sofa or bed.